-Part three of this series of articles explored the morality of killing, and exposed the reality that the police not only cannot protect any individual; they have no legal obligation to do so.
+Part three of this series of articles explored the morality of killing, and explained the police not only cannot protect any individual; they have no legal obligation to do so.
+That’s not opinion; it’s legal reality.
 It ended with this observation:

 Whose survival best serves a just society governed by the rule of law: the honest and law-abiding that wish harm to none, or the brutal, cruel and sociopathic?
 In Los Angeles in 1992, New Orleans in 2005, Ferguson in 2014, Baltimore in 2015 and Seattle, Portland, Kenosha, Chicago, Minneapolis, etc. in 2020, the politicians and the police knowingly chose the latter.
 In truth, the veneer of civilization is thinner and far more fragile than most imagine.